-At UUI we are proud to offer a religious education program that encourages children to grow into the unique individuals they are.
+At UUI we offer a religious education program that encourages children and youth to grow into the unique individuals they are.

-In addition to learning about the Unitarian Universalist faith tradition, our program is designed to inspire our children and youth to embark on a life-long search for what is true for them, to learn about world religions, acquire the knowledge they need for making a difference in the world, and learn a sense of responsibility for others and for the Earth.
-We want to equip them with resources that will allow them to face the challenges of life with compassion and integrity and feel they are part of something larger than themselves.
+Our program is designed to inspire a life-long search for truth, and to nurture a sense of responsibility for others and for the Earth.
+We want to equip each child with resources that will allow them to face the challenges of life with compassion and integrity and feel they are part of something larger than themselves.